findinpath/spring-data-cassandra-repository-methods-timing/README.md

-with [micrometer](https://micrometer.io/) library in a [spring-boot](https://spring.io/projects/spring-boot) application there is obtained the emission of timing metrics for the methods annotated with this annotation ( when annotating the class, all the public methods of the class are timed).
+with [micrometer](https://micrometer.io/) library in a [spring-boot](https://spring.io/projects/spring-boot) application there is obtained the emission of timing metrics for the methods annotated with this annotation.

+When annotating the class with the `@Timed` annotation, all the public methods of the spring bean class will be timed.

-This seems like a good solution, but very often it happens that through omission/refactoring in the code, the annotation is being removed by mistake from the class and therefore the metrics and not emitted anymore.
+This seems like a good solution, but very often it happens that through omission/refactoring in the code, the annotation is being removed by mistake from the class and therefore the valuable metrics and not emitted anymore to the micrometer's `MeterRegistry`.

 Another drawback of the `io.micrometer.core.annotation.Timed` annotation (and the `io.micrometer.core.aop.TimedAspect` which takes care of intercepting